MurphyPicard/danceSalsa/README.md

 I may utilize bootstrap a bit more to make some style changes and optimize this for mobile so the text doesn't seem small.

+Also, we will be using Stripe to collect payments and send emails all at once.